gabrielsoltz/metahub/README.md

 ### Exposure

-Evaluates the exposure of the affected resource.
-For example, if the affected resource is public, if it is part of a VPC, if it has a public IP and if it is protected by a firewall or a security group.
+**Exposure** evaluates the how the the affected resource is exposed to other networks.
+For example, if the affected resource is public, if it is part of a VPC, if it has a public IP or if it is protected by a firewall or a security group.

 | **Possible Statuses**   | **Description** |
 | ----------------------- | --------------- |